 dancEnlight's collaborators include Mai Nakanishi Cultural Arts, Tokyo, Japan and Lanzhimo Culture Development Co., Ltd.Beijing,

-dancEnlight is currently on break with company, however, Lorelei is offering many online classes, workshops and summer intensive.
+dancEnlight is on break since 2018.
+Currently Lorelei is offering dance performance, online classes and workshops.
 She hopes to continue serve our community through Qigong, dance, Taijiquan, Chinese calligraphy and arts.

 Photo Credit: Li Jian Guo